Al Young (wide receiver)

-Al Young (born August 24, 1949) is a former gridiron football wide receiver who played in the National Football League (NFL) and the World Football League (WFL).
+Al Young (born August 24, 1949) is an American former professional football wide receiver who played in the National Football League (NFL) and World Football League (WFL).
 He played college football at South Carolina State.

 College career

 Young was a member of the South Carolina State Bulldogs for four seasons.
 As a senior he had 19 catches for 273 yards and seven touchdowns.
 Young was inducted into South Carolina State's Athletic Hall of Fame in 2012.

 Professional career

-Young was selected in the 13th round of the 1971 NFL Draft by the Pittsburgh Steelers.
+Young was selected in the 13th round of the 1971 NFL draft by the Pittsburgh Steelers.
 He was inactive for most of his rookie year and only played in the final game of the season.
 In 1972, Young caught six passes for 86 yards and played in all 14 regular season games.
 Young was Pittsburgh's leading receiver with four catches for 54 yards and one touchdown in the 1972 AFC Championship Game.

 Young was signed by the New York Stars of the newly-formed World Football League (WFL) in 1974.
 In his first season with the team, which relocated midway through the season and was renamed the Charlotte Hornets, he caught 33 passes for 399 yards and one touchdown.
 Young missed part of the 1975 season due to injury and had 13 receptions for 198 yards before the WFL folded.